 The concept of canning has been around for a couple of centuries now, and many have used it to preserve different types of food.
 However, although dry canning was initially a popular preservation method, the realities of dry canning are now coming to light.

 Dry canning is not safe.
-Since bacteria respond poorly to the dry canning process, foods that have been preserved in this manner could potentially make you very ill.
-It’s essential only to use canning procedures that have been fully endorsed by the scientific community.
+Since bacteria respond poorly to the dry canning process, foods preserved in this manner could potentially make you very ill.
+It’s essential only to use canning procedures that the scientific community has fully endorsed.

 In the rest of this article, I’ll discuss what dry canning is and go through the reasons why dry canning is not considered a safe practice.
-I’ll also provide you with some alternatives that are available for correct food preservation.
+I’ll also provide you with some available alternatives for correct food preservation.

 What Is Dry Canning?

-When looking for ways to preserve your food, whether it be for survival or to prepare for a snowy winter, canning might seem like a great idea.
-Pressure canning is generally an accepted way to conserve foodstuffs and has been endorsed by the FDA, but dry canning is a little different.
+Canning might seem like a great idea when looking for ways to preserve your food, whether for survival or to prepare for a snowy winter.
+Pressure canning is generally an accepted way to conserve foodstuffs and has been endorsed by the FDA, but dry canning is slightly different.

 Dry canning is a process of food conservation that uses dry heat in an unpressurized environment to keep food from going bad.
 Food is ‘dried’ and then sealed into a jar to prevent air from escaping in a dry container.

-Dry canning may seem like a great idea, but since there is no liquid involved in the canning procedure, it’s actually not a safe practice.
+Dry canning may seem like a great idea, but since no liquid is involved in the canning procedure, it’s not safe.

 Why Is Dry Canning Unsafe?

 Dry canning is unsafe for a variety of reasons, including the fact that food doesn’t last very long under these conditions.
-Additionally, the jars traditionally used for dry canning are susceptible to cracks under high heat, potentially damaging the contents within.
+Additionally, the jars traditionally used for dry canning are susceptible to cracks under high heat, potentially damaging the contents.

 Dry Canning Can Lead to Mold Growth

-Once the jar cools down, the contents within release condensation, which is then trapped inside the jar.
-This condensation can cause mold buildup within the jar.
-This means there is a considerable risk of colorful mold growing on the food, which is the most potent and dangerous form of mold.
+Once the jar cools down, the contents within release condensation, which is trapped inside the jar; this condensation can cause mold buildup.
+This means there is a considerable risk of colorful mold growing on the food, which is the most potent and dangerous form.

 This mold will only continue to grow the longer it is sealed within the jar, which means your food has been contaminated and is no longer safe to eat.